So You Think You Can Dance: The Next Generation (American TV series): Week 2 (July 25, 2016)

-August 1, 2016 (final 8)
+Week 3 (August 1, 2016)

 The show began with a group toy-themed hip-hop routine for all of the contestants and all-stars.
 Later, all 10 all-stars danced a contemporary routine based on a snow-globe.
 Each of the contestants danced a routine in their primary style with their all-star and then paired with another contestant for a routine in a new genre.
 Jake and Jordan were eliminated, based on the previous week's voting.